lyz-code/blue-book/docs/projects/projects.md

 points above.
 But is written in [Haskel](https://en.wikipedia.org/wiki/Haskell_%28programming_language%29) which I don't know and I don't want to learn.
+[git-bug](https://github.com/MichaelMure/git-bug) is a nice distributed issue tracker using git where we can get some ideas.

 So taking my experience with taskwarrior and looking at tasklite, I've started building [pydo](https://lyz-code.github.io/pydo).